Tips and Suggestions

 Multiple Offers – how would you handle one?

-At present, Edmonton & surrounding areas are experiencing a hot market in the under $450,000 price range.
+At times, the Edmonton and surrounding areas can experience extremely hot markets at different price points.
 Often, 2 or 3 offers come in on a well located, well maintained home.
 Sellers are expecting higher prices – so how can we buy the home that we really want, when there are two other offers on the property?

 Here are a couple of points that you should consider: